odys-z/antson/README.md

 # Why no input stream mode?

 Antson provid only output stream writing API, for serializing into json string.
-No input stream mode is supported.
+No input (deserializing) stream mode is supported.

 The reason behind this is that Antson is based on [Antlr4](https://github.com/antlr/antlr4), which is an LL(\*) parsing tool that can not work in stream mode.